avulapravallika/Credit-Card-Fraud-Detection-Using-Transactions-Data/README.md

 #### Preprocessing:
 Applied normalization techniques to preprocess the data for effective model training.
 #### Resampling:
-Utilized SMOTE for balancing the dataset to address class imbalance.
+Utilized SMOTE for balancing the dataset to address the class imbalance.

 ### Model Building:
 #### Train-Test Split: